MarekKristof/paymentTracker/README.md

 ### Run the program
-- run the ain method in App
+- run the main method in App
 - run the command: mvn package exec:java

 ### Sample<br/>